ActionCactus/halo-sdk/src/api-blueprints.md

 ## Dispatchers [/dispatchers]

 ### Get Dispatchers [GET]
 Get a collection of system dispatchers.
-See the Dispatcher model for more information.
+See the Extension model for more information.

 + Response 200 (application/json)
-    + Attributes (array[Dispatcher])
+    + Attributes (array[Extension])

 ## Dispatchers Protocols By Dispatcher Id [/dispatchers/{dispatcher_id}/protocols]